 Is there a difference between kW and kWh?

 Even if you’ve never stopped to think about where your electricity comes from, understanding how it’s measured and charged can help you reduce your energy bills or find a better deal.
 Read on to discover all you need to know about kWh and the cost of electricity.

-A kilowatt-hour or kWh is a unit of measurement, referring to the use of 1,000 watts over the span of one hour.
-It’s used by utility companies to determine how much energy a household consumes over a certain time period and to set their electricity prices per kWh.
-Appliances all consume different levels of energy depending on their type and efficiency level, so your use will vary correspondingly.
+A kilowatt-hour or kWh is a unit of measurement designed to track electricity consumption on an hour-by-hour basis.
+One kilowatt is the equivalent of 1,000 watts and is a simple means for your energy supplier to both measure how much energy your household consumes over a certain period and charge you for its usage.
+Anything plugged into an electricity socket consumes energy, and different appliances use different amounts of electricity depending on both their type and energy requirements, so your use will vary correspondingly.

 Ironing clothes for 22 minutes

 Running one full washing machine or dishwasher cycle

 Bringing your kettle to the boil ten times

 Average household use varies according to how many occupants there are in the property, how much time they spend at home, and what type of appliances they use.
 Ofgem published Typical Domestic Consumption Values (TDCV) in 2017 to use as a general reference.
 These are used as an industry standard to showcase how much gas and electricity the typical domestic consumer uses every year – the current figures for 2020 are: